European Accessibility Act

 In both Germany and Austria, the competent authority determines the amount of the fine.

-The EAA reminds me a little of the GDPR: There, too, the aim was to standardize regulations across the EU.
+The EAA reminds me a little of the GDPR: There, too, the aim was to standardise regulations across the EU.
 There was also a transitional period of several years.
 At the time, it seemed to me that many companies were only reacting at the last minute.
-Don't let it get that far with this topic and take care of it now.
+Don’t let it get that far with this topic and take care of it now.